stitchdata/docs/_integration-schemas/shopify/orders.md

   - name: "total_price"
     type: "number"
     description: "The sum of all line item prices, discounts, shipping, taxes, and tips."

-  - name: "total_price_usd"
-    type: "number"
-    description: "The sum of all line item prices, discounts, shipping, taxes, and tips in USD."

   - name: "total_tax"
     type: "number"